miayam/responsive/README.md

 > Responsive Web design is the approach that suggests that design and development should respond to the user’s behavior and environment based on screen size, platform and orientation.

 As long as it can respond to screen size, platform and orientation, it's Responsive Web design.
-And it has nothing to do with CSS media query.
+And it doesn't have to be CSS media query.

 In the real world, a lack of compatibility and consistency between mobile and desktop layout is commonplace and present everywhere, just like that mockup above.
 Therefore, I prefer to separate the code for mobile and desktop.